moinwiki/moin/docs/devel/development.rst

 -------
-Moin supports different stores, like storing directly into files / directories, using key/value stores, using an SQL database etc, see `MoinMoin.storage.stores`.
+Moin supports different stores, like storing directly into files / directories, using key/value stores, using an SQL database etc, see `moin.storage.stores`.
 A store is extremely simple: store a value for a key and retrieve the value using the key + iteration over keys.

 A backend is one layer above.
-It deals with objects that have metadata and data, see `MoinMoin.storage.backends`.
+It deals with objects that have metadata and data, see `moin.storage.backends`.

-Above that, there is miscellaneous functionality in `MoinMoin.storage.middleware` for:
+Above that, there is miscellaneous functionality in `moin.storage.middleware` for:

 * routing by namespace to some specific backend
 * indexing metadata and data + comfortable and fast index-based access,